Social skills activities for children and teenagers: Ideas inspired by research

 - You will read the menu and, when your server arrives, you will make an order.

-• After an interval, you will be given your food.
+- After an interval, you will be given your food.

-• After you’ve eaten, you will be given a bill.
+- After you’ve eaten, you will be given a bill.

-• You will pay the bill and leave a tip
+- You will pay the bill and leave a tip.

 Adults can help by exposing kids to polite social scripts--in real life, in pretend play, and in fictional works (like books and television).